Minhaj-ul-Quran International

 Pakistan Observer (June 20, 2011)

-By Hussain Mohi-ud-Din Qadri
+By Dr Hussain Mohi-ud-Din Qadri

 Quaid-e-Azam, Pakistan’s founding father, wanted to formulate the country’s foreign policy on the principle of parity in line with its unique geographical location to safeguard her interests in the region and beyond.
 He wanted Pakistan not only to become invincible by treading the path of economic and political sovereignty but also become a role model for the rest of the Islamic world.
 After his death, the policies contrary to his vision, continue to be followed.
 The situation has come to such a point whereby serious dangers have been posed to the country’s security, sovereignty and integrity.